MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 They take into consideration, for example, how an hour of downtime for a flow during regular business hours can result in a loss of $X in monthly revenue.
 This dollar amount is compared to the estimated cost of designing and operating that flow.
 Decision makers must discuss the tolerance of external budgetary influences to decide if the extra costs and management burden for reliability is worth the risk of losing revenue.
 Or is the SLO too low to maintain the reputation.

+##### Common SLOs

+Every SLO targets a specific quality criteria.
+Consider these common SLOs for reliability.
+This list isn't exhaustive.
+Add SLOs based on your business requirements.

+- **Success rate** measures success of requests and that not every request returns an error.
+- **Latency** measures the time elapsed between when a request for an operation is initiated and returned to the caller so that it can make use of the returned information.
+- **Capacity** measures the number of throttling-based responses to caller when capacity is available, and also when there is no capacity available.
+- **Availability** measures uptime from the perspective of users.
+- **Throughput** measures a minimum data transfer rate over a time window, expressed in kilobytes per second.

+##### SLO influencing factors

+Have a good understanding of the scenarios and tolerances for your workload on Azure.

-The quality of workload components (both Azure services and application components) have a significant impact on the workload SLO.
+The **type of workload components** (both Azure services and application components) have a significant impact on the workload SLO.
 When setting objectives, consider these major classes of services:

 - Components that expose a **request/response style API**.
 - Components that **query APIs**.
 - **Compute** components.
 - **Job processing** components.

-There are different types of user interaction that must be factored in, such as:
+There are different **types of user interaction** that must be factored in, such as:

 - **Control/management plane access** for public-facing Azure services.
 - Azure portal or **UX interactions**.
 - **Data plane access** for instance, CRUD (create, read, update, delete) operations.

-There are also several nuanced factors that can affect the SLO target.
+There are also several **nuanced factors** that can affect the SLO target.
 Here are some examples:

 - Does your **release process** involve downtime?
 - What’s the likelihood of **introducing bugs**?
 If the workload integrates with other systems, there may be integration bugs that you need to consider.
 - How do **routine operations**, for instance, patching, impact the availability target?
 Have you factored in third-party dependencies?
 - Is your **staffing** big enough to support 24/7 emergency and emergency backup on call rotation?
 - Does the application have **noisy neighbors** (outside your scope of control) that could potentially cause disruptions?

-Have a good understanding of the scenarios and tolerances for your workload on Azure and the fulfillment of business requirements to deliver for them to successfully.

 #### Measure the availability objective

+SLOs must be measurable and measure within a observability window.
+Ideally, the calculation should be automated.

+If an SLO can be measured in units within a time window, systems can emit those units and measure over time.
+However, if the contributing factors are  nuanced, it may be harder to automate.

+SLOs are commonly expressed as a percentage, such as 99.9, 99.95, or 99.995 for mission-critical workloads.
+However, SLOs can also be a statement.
+Combine both approaches to arrive at a numerical value that can be calculated through metrics emitted by the system and also cover other nuanced factors.

-The SLO target is calculated from a stream of metrics called **Service Level Indicators** (SLIs).
+The SLO target is derived from a set of metrics known as **Service Level Indicators (SLIs)**.
 It describes what is measured, how it's measured, and from what perspective it's measured.

-The SLO target is derived from a set of metrics known as **Service Level Indicators (SLIs)**.
 Different types of components emit SLIs that are relevant to them.
 For instance, if you want to calculate the SLO of a flow that requires the user to interact with a component through response/request API, the SLIs would require measuring server latency and time to process requests.
 On the other hand, throughput and error rates aren’t applicable to continuous compute environments such as VMs, VMSS, or Azure Batch.

 Moreover, the weight of SLIs differs based on the preceding factors of class of component.
 For example,